DevExpress/testcafe/CONTRIBUTING.md

 ## Code Contribution

-Please follow the steps below when submitting your code.
+Follow the steps below when submitting your code.

 1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you are going to work on.
 If you do not find one, please create your own.